amphp/injector/README.md

 ###### Specifying Injection Definitions On the Fly

-You may also specify injection definitions at call-time with `Auryn\Injector::make`.
+You may also specify injection definitions at call-time with `Amp\Injector\Injector::make`.
 Consider:

 ```php
 <?php